lparcq/procmon-oprs/README.md

 - Option --pid-file: file containing the pid of the process.
 It doesn't have to exists when the command starts.

 - Option --name: monitor all processes with the given name.

-- Option --merge: sum the metrics of all the processes with the same name.
-The number of processes is displayed between parenthesis instead of the pid.

 Options can be specified more than once.